iosdevted/typechain/README.md

-# typechain
+# TypeChain
-Make a Blockchain with Typescript
+Make a simple Blockchain with Typescript.